rhahn28/Patent_Blockchain/README.md

 ### Viewing on IPFS
-If you want to view your uploaded files, got to [Pinata Explorer](https://pinata.cloud/pinexplorer) in your account and click the hash.
+If you want to view your uploaded files, go to [Pinata Explorer](https://pinata.cloud/pinexplorer) in your account and click the hash.

 ![image](screenshot4.PNG)